Triple Entry Accounting;

 The initial proposal should be limited to two pages, including a maximum of a half page bibliography.

 Final papers, including case studies should not exceed 15 pages (single spaced), including tables, charts and bibliography.
 All submissions will be blind reviewed and accepted papers will be published in the refereed proceedings.
 At least one of the authors should register and present the paper to qualify for publication in the proceedings.
-Formats for publishing of accepted papers will be communicated at a later stage by email and on the conference website.

 Accepted papers will be presented in joint sessions of 2 topics with 30 minutes for presentation, 10 minutes for discussant interaction and 20 minutes for questions and answers per topic.